Reuel-T/transaction-app/README.md

 The API is configured to listen on :https://localhost:7333 (This might require the acceptance of developer certificates)

 Once successfully running, you can visit https://localhost:7333/swagger/index.html to have a look at and play with the routes in the API  without having to run any client application if you wish

+Running the API/Database in Docker (through docker compose) uses http://localhost:5333 for the API and port `3341` for the database.
+It also creates a volume, so the data will be persisted between container restarts

 #### Client